Project-MONAI/tutorials/model_zoo/adapt_bundle_to_another_dataset/README.md

 Adapt a bundle to another dataset.

 # Overview
-This tutorial shows how to adapt an example monai bundle from MONAI model-zoo to a new dataset.
+This tutorial shows how to adapt an example monai bundle to a new dataset.

 ## Data
 The new dataset is BTCV challenge dataset (https://www.synapse.org/#!Synapse:syn3193805/wiki/217752).
 It has 24 Training + 6 Validation CT abdominal scans.